Investment Banking from a Military Background: Transition Guide

 Military careers expose service members to rapidly changing situations requiring quick adaptation.
 Whether deployments to new locations, shifting mission parameters, or unexpected challenges, military personnel learn to adjust and perform.

 Investment banking similarly involves adapting to changing deal dynamics, client requests, and market conditions.
-The ability to pivot quickly while maintaining quality is essential.
+The ability to pivot quickly while maintaining quality is essential in both environments.

 Pathways into Investment Banking for Veterans